 Work Zone Traffic Controls

-Without proper traffic control procedures, utility contractors working near roadways could be struck by vehicles who fail to slow down or avoid the construction site.
-Following the guidelines established by the Manual for Uniform Traffic Control Devices, and requiring subcontractors to follow them as well, can help protect workers from traffic risks and help to ensure safe passage for the traveling public, whether on foot, bicycle or vehicle.
+Proper traffic control procedures can help utility contractors working near roadways address the risk of being struck by a vehicle and other hazards.
+Following the guidelines established by the Manual on Uniform Traffic Control Devices, and requiring subcontractors to follow them as well, can help protect workers from traffic risks and also help protect the traveling public, whether on foot, bicycle or vehicle.

 Working Around Heavy Equipment

-While the country’s infrastructure continues to age and as extreme weather affects the power grid, it’s likely that there will be more time-sensitive utility projects that will require contractors to rapidly increase resources to meet demand.
+As the country’s infrastructure continues to age and extreme weather persists in affecting the power grid, contractors face the challenge of more time-sensitive utility projects that require rapidly increasing resources to meet demand.
 Following safety best practices can be a competitive advantage that helps protect workers, property owners and the contractor’s brand and reputation.